Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/getquotas.md

 # Get Quotas
 {: .no_toc }

+For a Toluna-issued "PanelGUID," returns a list of Surveys and their associated Quotas in need of supply.

 * TEST
 {:toc}

----

-## Introduction

-For a Toluna-issued "PanelGUID," returns a list of Surveys and their associated Quotas in need of supply.

 ---